anshu0810/anshu0810.github.io/README.md

 2. Create a new repository.
 3. Name your repository **yourusername.github.io**.It is important for you to name the repository exactly in that format because github pages allow one domain per account and github pages need to know which repository to host. ![find the repository](https://media.giphy.com/media/pWKSwNQNyZzCZA2S2i/giphy.gif)
 4. Make the repository public so potential employers can see it and initialize the repository with a Readme file.
 5. Click on add files and upload your resume in markdown format and name it as **index.md**.
+Make sure that you are working in your **main branch**.
 Etter also mentions the value of markdown in his book *Modern Technical Writing* and says that "Markdown has the cleanest syntax and it is easy to write and read."
 Here is a [link](https://www.markdowntutorial.com/) to a Markdown tutorial which is easy to learn in 30 minutes.
 6. Next step is to Clone your repository so you can work offline or make changes to it offline as well.
  * Click on Code and then select github desktop.
  * It will open your github destop application and then you can choose the path for your repository and clone it.